anchandm/fooof-opatzlab/README.md

 	- a.mat file containing the frequencies that correspond to the power spectrum (a 1x200 matrix, in the previous example)

-the output file is a .mat file in which:
+the output file are two .mat files in which:

+	- one gives you information about the oscillatory peaks:

 		- the first column corresponds to the frequency of the identified peak in the power spectrum

 		- the second column corresponds to the amplitude of the peak

 		- the third column is the width of the peak (not 100% sure about this)

+	- the second one gives you information on the aperiodic part of your signal:

+		- the first column is the offset of the 1/f fit

+		- the second column is the slope of the 1/f fit

 parameters you can control are: